Pet AnimalsDogDog Breeds

 Health Issues Common to Texas Heelers

-Additionally, they may also be at risk for certain genetic diseases such as deafness and herding breed-related disorders like collie eye anomaly.
-It is important for Texas Heeler owners to be aware of these potential health issues and to work with a veterinarian to address any concerns.
+Furthermore, there’s a possibility of inheriting genetic diseases such as deafness and herding breed-related disorders, including collie eye anomaly.
+To ensure the well-being of Texas Heeler companions, it’s crucial for owners to remain informed about these potential health concerns and collaborate closely with a veterinarian to address any issues that may arise.

 Care for Texas Heelers: